vkethana/vkethana.github.io/index.md

 *   Support development of hackathon projects in Python, Next.js, Typescript, and Flask. [https://gilroyhacks.com](https://www.gilroyhacks.com)

 ## Future Projects
-*		I don't plan on doing a major in linguistics or or any other humanities field.
-Instead, I plan to focus on my CS coursework, with some Sanskrit on the side.
+*		Continue with my CS coursework (I plan to take machine learning, convex optimization, probability and random processes, and operating systems in the next year), with some Sanskrit on the side.
 *		Write more technical stuff on my blog.
+*   Start a reading group at UC Berkeley for undergrads interested in machine learning.
 *   Invent a miniature jetpack for messenger pigeons in order to make email, social media, and the entire internet obselete.